Lexus UX review - MPG, CO2 and running costs

-It’s too early to predict how quickly the Lexus UX will depreciate, but the combination of SUV practicality, impressive fuel economy and a reputation for reliability means that it’s likely to hold its value well.
+It is still too early to predict how quickly the Lexus UX will depreciate, but the combination of SUV practicality, impressive fuel economy (or zero tailpipe emissions) and a reputation for reliability means that it’s likely to hold its value well.
 Perhaps not as well as the BMW X1/X2, Audi Q3 and Volvo XC40, but better than some of the compact SUVs from the volume manufacturers.

 In this review